pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

 # Mobile Push Notifications API for Ruby SDK

-Connect PubNub publishing with third-party push services:
-- Google Android FCM (Firebase Cloud Messaging)
-- Apple iOS APNs (Apple Push Notification service)
+Connect PubNub publishing to third-party push services: Google Android FCM and Apple iOS APNs.
+To learn more, read about Mobile Push Notifications.

-Requires Mobile Push Notifications add-on.
-Enable for your key in the Admin Portal: https://admin.pubnub.com/.
-Learn more: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-
+Requires Mobile Push Notifications add-on: Enable for your key in the Admin Portal.
+See how to enable add-on features.

-To learn more about Mobile Push Notifications: /docs/general/push/send

 ## Add a device to a push notifications channel